nicotsou/nicotsou.com/content/blog/windows-anniversary/index.md

 ## Windows 98

 Released in 1998 (really now?)
 Windows 98 was taking advantage of new technologies.
-If your PC had [MMX](<https://en.wikipedia.org/wiki/MMX_(instruction_set)>), DVD Drive, USB port and an AGP card, Windows 98 could have taken the advance of them.
+If your PC had [MMX](<https://en.wikipedia.org/wiki/MMX_(instruction_set)>), DVD Drive, USB port and an AGP card, Windows 98 could take advantage of them.

 ![Boot screen of Windows 98](images/d8vvphu-d3956824-8a8c-47a7-9048-df5f11a49e02.gif) _As you can tell from the similarities between the previous version, this was a minor release._